• Skip to main content

 Instructions

-• Preheat your oven to 425 degrees.
-Drizzle olive oil over the pork tenderloin and rub all over.
-Sprinkle with salt and pepper.
+• Preheat your oven to 425°F. Drizzle the olive oil over the tenderloins and rub all over.
+Sprinkle salt and pepper evenly over it.

-• Using a heavy duty oven mitt carefully remove the skillet from the oven and place the tenderloin on a cutting board.
-Cover loosely with aluminum foil, a plate or a pot lid and let it stand for 5-10 minutes.
+• Using a heavy-duty oven mitt, carefully remove the skillet from the oven and place the tenderloin on a cutting board.
+Cover loosely with aluminum foil, a plate, or a pot lid, and let it rest for 5-10 minutes.
+The internal temperature of the pork will rise to 145°F.

-• Slice the pork diagonally across the grain into 1-inch thick slices.
-Serve warm topped with the blackberry barbecue sauce.
-Enjoy!
+• Slice the pork diagonally across the grain into one-inch-thick slices.
+Serve warm, topped with the blackberry sauce and your favorite side dishes.

 Notes